sul-dlss/libsys-airflow/README.md

 ### Vendor load plugin

-Using and developing the vendor load plug in requires it's own database.
+Using and developing the vendor load plug in requires its own database.
 Ensure that the `vendor_loads` database exists in your local postgres and is owned by the airflow user.

+To access the database in development, install psql (e.g. `brew install postgresql`) and from your local terminal, run:

+`psql -h localhost -U airflow`

 #### Database migrations
 Using [Alembic](https://alembic.sqlalchemy.org/en/latest/) to manage database migrations for the `vendor_loads` database, changes to the